Weddellite: Biological role

-Weddellite crystals are usually of little clinical value.
-Together, whewellite and weddellite are the most common renal calculi.
+Whewellite (CaC2O4*1H2O) and weddellite (CaC2O4*2H2O) are the most common mineral components of renal calculi (kidney stones).

 Occurrence

 Weddellite occurs as authigenic crystals in sea floor mud.
 It also has been reported in peat bearing sediments and in calcite-bearing lacustrine sediments.
 It occurs with whewellite, urea, phosphammite and aphthitalite.

 If oxalic acid is used to clean any mineral sample that contains calcium, weddellite and whewellite may be produced on the sample.